Illinois Tollway: Continued existence of ISTHA

+Corruptions

 In 2003, during Governor George Ryan's administration, ISTHA entered into a public-private partnership with Wilton Partners to renovate the oasis rest stops in exchange for a 25-year lease.
 That lease has been the subject of various investigations, including the political connections between food vendors in the oases with former Governor Blagojevich.
 Ultimately, Wilton Partners' lender foreclosed on the Oases.

-ISTHA experienced high leadership turnover amid controversy.
-On November 19, 2008, Jeffrey Dailey began serving as Executive Director of ISTHA.
 On December 9, 2008, Governor Blagojevich was arrested on corruption charges including allegations that he solicited campaign donations from Tollway construction contractors.
 On December 18, Dalley resigned claiming that Illinois Attorney General Lisa Madigan would not grant waivers from the state ethics law that prohibited high level ISTHA executives from being employed by contractors within a year of leaving office.
 In January 2009, Governor Blagojevich was impeached, tried, and removed from office for abuse of power, and was succeeded by Lieutenant Governor Pat Quinn.
 Following this, ISTHA Board appointed a new chief executive without consulting Quinn.
 On August 12, 2009, John Mitola, who was appointed the ISTHA board chairman in 2003 by Governor Blagojevich, resigned for personal reasons.
 The next day, Governor Quinn appointed a new chairman and two new board members.
 Ex-ISTHA Chairman Mitola was reported to have failed to disclose an investment in a real estate development with former state purchasing and contracting CEO Michael Rumman under ousted Governor Blagojevich.
 In addition, a number of top ISTHA staff members have left in 2009.